hrr47-fec8-webber/carousel-service/README.md

 ### Running The Module

 Make sure all dependencies are installed.
 In the db config file, ensure correct username and password for your MySQL.
-Then, once your MySQL server is up and running, run the carousel.sql file to implement schema for table images.
+Then, once the MySQL server is up and running, run the carousel.sql file to implement schema for table images.
 Then, from the command line, run the following:

 ```sh
 npm run seed